-Inside active layer, the total power consumption of SPIROC ASIC chip and SiPM is about 5 mW/channel [22].
-The scintillator detector cell size is $30 \times 30 \text{mm}^2$, and the total channel number is about 5 million.
-For whole AHCAL, the total power consumption from ASIC chip is about 30kW.
-The copper cooling water pipes is expected to embed in stainless steel absorber.
-It is shown in layer structure as in figure 5.22.
+Inside the active layers of the calorimeter, the total power consumption of SPIROC ASIC chip and SiPM is about 5 mW/channel [22].
+The scintillator detector cell size is 30×30 mm2, and the total channel number is about 5 million.
+For whole AHCAL, the total power consumption from ASIC chips is about 30kW.
+The copper cooling water pipes are expected to embedded in the stainless steel absorber.
+The cooling pipes are in the layer structure, as shown in Figure 5.23.
 Detailed design and optimization of a cooling system is needed.